Non-commutative odd Chern numbers and topological phases of disordered chiral systems: Topological classification of homogeneous chiral unitary systems

-If the system is an insulator, zero energy $0$ lies in a gap of $H_0$.
-Then the Fermi projection $P_0$ and flat band version $Q_0$ have similar direct integral representation.
-As $S={\bf 1}\otimes \widehat{S}$ is local, both $H_0({\bm k})$ and $Q_0({\bm k})$ are off-diagonal block matrices, similar as in \eqref{eq-Hblock} and \eqref{eq-Qblock} respectively.
-The off diagonal blocks of $Q_0({\bm k})$ are $N\times N$ unitary matrices $U_0({\bm k})$ depending analytically on ${\bm k}$.
-For these unitaries the classical odd Chern number can be defined by \eqref{OddChernNr1} with $\mathcal M=\mathbb T^d$.
-That this provides an integer that allows to distinguish periodic systems in the chiral unitary class was proposed in the pioneering works \cite{SchnyderPRB2008qy,Ryu:2010tq} where it was referred to as the generalized winding number.
-Hence the classification of periodic chiral systems can be solely based on the odd Chern character \eqref{OddChernNr1} of classical differential topology.
-As will be seen shortly, this is not sufficient for aperiodic systems.
+If the system is an insulator, zero energy $0$ lies in a gap of $H$.
+Then the Fermi projection $P_F$ and the flat band Hamiltonian $Q$ have similar direct integral representation.
+As the chiral symmetry $J \otimes {\bf 1}$ acts only on the fiber, both $H({\bm k})$ and $Q({\bm k})$ are off-diagonal block matrices, similar as in \eqref{eq-Hblock} and \eqref{eq-Qblock} respectively.
+The off diagonal blocks of $Q({\bm k})$ are $N\times N$ unitary matrices $U_F({\bm k})$ depending analytically on ${\bm k}$.
+For these unitaries the classical odd Chern number can be defined by \eqref{OddChernNr1}, with $\mathcal M=\mathbb T^d$.
+That this provides an integer that allows to distinguish periodic systems in the chiral unitary class was proposed in the pioneering works \cite{SchnyderPRB2008qy,Ryu:2010tq}, where it was referred to as the generalized winding number.
+As will be seen shortly, this can be generalized to aperiodic systems.
 Before going on, let us provide a simple periodic model in dimension $d=1$ having a non-trivial odd Chern number and thus a topological phase.

-\begin{example} In \cite{MondragonShemArxiv2013ew} the Hamiltonian
+\begin{example} In \cite{MSH} the Hamiltonian